Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Conclusion

 \section{Conclusion}

-In this work, we propose \ours, a training-free stochastic self-guidance method that enhances diffusion models by improving the CFG mechanism.
+In this work, we propose \ours, a training-free stochastic self-guidance method that enhances diffusion transformers by improving the CFG mechanism.
 We first conduct an empirical analysis of CFG, revealing that it often generates suboptimal results.
-Building on this insight, we introduce \ours, which leverages stochastic block-dropping during the forward pass to construct sub-networks, effectively guiding the model away from potential low-quality predictions, thereby improving fidelity.
-Theoretical analysis and extensive experiments, including text-to-image and text-to-video generation across multiple models and benchmarks, demonstrate that \ours delivers superior performance, consistently surpassing CFG and other advanced guidance strategies.
+Building on this insight, we introduce \ours, which leverages stochastic block-dropping during the forward pass to effectively guiding the model away from potential low-quality predictions, thereby improving fidelity.
+Theoretical analysis and extensive experiments, including class-conditional image, text-to-image and text-to-video generation across multiple models and benchmarks, demonstrate that \ours delivers superior performance, consistently surpassing CFG and other advanced guidance strategies.